pookjw/darksun/README.md

 get whole iOS/watchOS system

-Only works with signed OTA version like 8.4.1, 9.3.5, etc...
-Compatible with iOS 8/watchOS 3 or later including beta.
+Only works with signed OTA version like 8.4.1, 9.3.5, 10.3.3 etc...
+Compatible with iOS 8/watchOS 3 or later.

 Tested on macOS, iOS.
-(Running on iOS requires jailbreak, and may have to use `--no-ssl` option)
+(Running on iOS requires jailbreak and dependencies. may have to use `--no-ssl` option)

 darksun uses [emonti/ota2tar](https://github.com/emonti/ota2tar) so requires libarchive to run.